sbovo/HoloLens-Windows-MachineLearning/README.md

 ## [HoloLensV2WinML](./HoloLensV2WinML) ➡ HOLOLENS V2

-The app takes the live stream of the HoloLens camera and evalute locally the ONNX model **to recognize up/down thumbs**.
+The app takes the live stream of the HoloLens camera and evalutes locally the ONNX model **to recognize up/down thumbs**.
 The app targets HoloLens V2 in 32bits ARM.

 ### Versions used